Interview with Gareth Pretorius, Creative Director

 Sales funnels are all changing.
 I think we need to change at a much, much, much, much more rapid rate.
 I think we’ve proven to ourselves that what brands at their best are, are communities.

 If you look at Nike, if you look at Apple, if you look at Red Bull, if you look at these massively successful brands, they’re cult followings.
 You can tell any Apple user that there is a better version of a computer and they’ll swear you into the ground.
 They will not believe it.
 They don’t believe in Samsung.
 They don’t want to talk about Sony.
 They don’t want to hear about Huawei.
 They are an Apple user.
 That’s brand loyalty.
 That’s because they have high salience.
 That’s because the brand has done them well, served them well for many years.
 The brand is a badge.
-They want to be part of their community.
+It stands for something.
+They want to be part of that community.

 So I personally think that the high-level brands like Apple, Harley Davidson, still have brand loyalty and followers that will follow them to death.
 But I think the younger generation, with general brands, there’s no loyalty anymore.
 They’ll flip for anything.
 I mean, lower prices, nicer ads, freebies, whatever.
 So I think from millennials and younger, there’s almost zero brand loyalty.